Jadiscke/Jadiscke/README.md

 ## 👯 I’m looking to collaborate on

-* Any project that can make a difference in peoples lives in terms of education, finances or healthcare.
+* Any Project that can make a difference in peoples lives in terms of education, finances or healthcare;
+* Any Project tha can make me grow as a professional or as person;
-* Small Teams.
+* Small Teams;
-* Big Teams.
+* Big Teams;
-* Dinamyc
+* Multidisciplinary Teams.

 ## 📫 How to reach me: